 The African American church of the 21st century has seen many changes, both culturally and theological.
 Because of this, there are some African American churches whose primary focus has stopped being the gospel of Jesus Christ, but instead things like wealth, prosperity, and spiritual gifts have become the central focus.
 There also has been many occurrences of sexual infidelities that has brought shame to the church.
 There has also been controversies in some of its churches that have pastors whose salaries are in the hundreds of thousands; in some cases even millions.
 Also, as I have already said, many African American churches are loosing their effectiveness at addressing the core concerns of their communities.

 So what do we say to this?
-Well we should say what we have always known; the African American church ( along with the predominantly Caucasian church, Hispanic church, Asian church and all others) are sinners in need of transforming and renewing grace.
+Well we should say what we have always known; the African American church ( along with white churches, Hispanic churches, Asian churches and all others) are sinners in need of transforming and renewing grace.
 Every ill, sinful, and disgusting thing I described has already been seen in the history of church.
 Christians believe the church should always be reforming, repenting, and realigning ourselves with God’s Word.
 The beauty of being in Christ is not only receiving the redemptive grace that saves us from God’s judgement, but also receiving the redemptive grace that enables us to be conformed to the Person of Jesus Christ; every Christians goal of maturity.

 So finally, be reminded of the historical work of the African American church, be grateful for how you have benefited from it, join me in studying it, and resolve to keep reforming this beautiful institution.